tkrotoff/react-form-with-constraints/README.md

   async handleSubmit(e) {
     e.preventDefault();

-    // Validates all fields and returns the related FieldFeedbackValidation structures const fieldFeedbackValidations = await this.form.validateFields();
+    // Validates the non-dirty fields and returns the related FieldFeedbackValidation structures const fieldFeedbackValidations = await this.form.validateForm();

-    // or simply this.form.isValid()
+    // or simply this.form.isValid();
     const formIsValid = fieldFeedbackValidations.every(fieldFeedback => fieldFeedback.isValid);

     if (formIsValid) console.log('The form is valid');
     else console.log('The form is invalid');
   }